kagastyaraju/Outages/README.md

 <iframe
   src="assets/scatter_outage_duration_by_cause.html"
-  width="800"
+  width="600"
-  height="650"
+  height="450"
   frameborder="0"
 ></iframe>

 #### Grouping and Aggregates
-- **By NERC Region:** Grouped data showed average outage durations and customers affected by region.
+- **By NERC Region:** Grouping the data by climate regeion allowed me to look at the sum and average of customers affect by each region.

 <iframe
   src="assets/climate_agg_outages.html"